Home » Recipes » Breakfast » Skillet Veggie Phyllo Pie

 How to Make this Skillet Veggie Phyllo Pie

-This recipe requires a few steps to create, but the process is super simple when you follow the steps below!
-Also, be sure to look at the recipe card at the bottom for complete details.
+This recipe requires a few steps to create, but the process is super simple!
+Be sure to check out the recipe card at the bottom for complete details.

 1. Create the Filling.
 Add the eggs to a large bowl, and whisk until smooth.
 Stir in the chopped veggies, olives, cheese, salt, and pepper.